H-DNA/MPiSC/report/chapters/introduction/index.typ

 The rest of this report is structured as follows:

 @background[] discusses the theoretical foundation this thesis is based on.
 As mentioned, this thesis investigates the principles of shared-memory programming and the existing state-of-the-art shared-memory MPSC queues.
-We then explore the utilities offered by MPI-3 to implement distributed algorithms modeled by shared-memory programming techniques.
+We then explore the utilities offered by MPI-3 and BCL CoreX to implement distributed algorithms modeled by shared-memory programming techniques.

 @related-works[] surveys the shared-memory literature for state-of-the-art queue algorithms, specifically MPSC queues.
 We specifically focus on non-blocking shared-memory algorithms that have the potential to be adapted efficiently for distributed environments.
 This chapter additionally surveys existing distributed MPSC algorithms to serve as a comparison baseline for our novel distributed MPSC queue algorithms.